Jaxxy99/fandango-ratings-analysis/README.md

 ## 📂 Dataset
 This is the data behind the story [Be Suspicious Of Online Movie Ratings, Especially Fandango’s](http://fivethirtyeight.com/features/fandango-movies-ratings/) openly available on 538's github: https://github.com/fivethirtyeight/data.
 There are two csv files, one with Fandango Stars and Displayed Ratings, and the other with aggregate data for movie ratings from other sites, like Metacritic,IMDB, and Rotten Tomatoes.

-*(Note: If the dataset cannot be shared, you can simply link to its source instead of uploading it.)*

 ---